Shabbat at Miriam

 It starts on Friday afternoon when everyone cleans their cabins, showers and puts on their Shabbat clothes.

-After Mishpachot, we all walk to The Point and sit on a grassy area, hear the Rosh tell a Shabbat/parasha related story, sing and welcome Shabbat, facing the ocean and the pre-sunset skies.
-We hug and say Shabbat Shalom to each other and head to the beach and the rocks for some free exploration and hanging with friends.
-We walk back to camp for Shabbat dinner (roasted chicken and potatoes, salad and Challah – yum!)
+After Mishpachot, we hold a Mifkad Erev (flag lowering ceremony) and all walk to The Point as an entire camp and sit in a grassy area, hear the Rosh tell a Shabbat/Parasha related story, sing and welcome Shabbat while facing the ocean and the pre-sunset skies.
+We hug and say “Shabbat Shalom” to each other and head to the beach and the rocks for some free exploration and hanging with friends.
+We walk back to camp for Shabbat dinner (roasted chicken and potatoes, salad and challah – yum!)

 Rikud (Israeli Dancing): Everyone loves dancing late into the evening on Fridays!
 We learn traditional circle dances, modern line dances, and even make up our own!
 No previous experience or skill needed – counselors and older campers teach and escort new campers throughout dances, and make sure everyone is included.
-Campers often dress in funny/crazy colours and hairdos, and just have a ball!
+Campers often dress in funny/crazy costumes and hairdos, and just have a ball!

-Shabbat special activity is walking to Twin Beaches for an afternoon of games and fun at the beach.
+A Shabbat special activity is walking to Twin Beaches for an afternoon of games and fun at the beach.

 Asepha Klalit (camp wide meeting): this meeting is run by the Mazkirim (elected campers) bringing all campers together to voice their opinions and have a say in what happens at camp.
-Each kvutza gets a chance to report back to everyone on how their week was and what their favorite activities were.
-Notes are taken and the mazkirim meet with the Director afterward to provide the feedback.
+Each kvutzah gets a chance to report back to everyone on how their week was and what their favorite activities were.
+Notes are taken and the mazkirim meet with the Camp Director afterward to provide the feedback.
 After the Asepha, we all walk back to camp.

 Zman Madatz: To make Shabbat even more special, the Madatz (CITs) plan and run special games and activities.